g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 Detector contruction
 --------------------

 This largely proceeds in exactly the same way as in G4 or GDML.
 Hierarchy of solids, booleans, logical, physical (replica, division, param) volumes.

 Transformations
 ---------------

+Transformations in 3D are essential for the easy placement of solids in a CSG tree or LV placement.
+There is not a specific transformation classes like in Geant4, matricies and vectors used for placements are typically numpy arrays or matrices.

 Optical surfaces
 ----------------